Shoeing at a Social Distance II, Amendment To Protocol

 Milestones

-Deadwood, mile 55.
-Image source & additional photos, The Tevis Cup: Deadwood.
+Cal2, mile 78.
+Image source & additional info, The Tevis Cup: Peachstone/Cal-2

 Daily Log

-We are doing our rides in 1/2-mile laps around our pasture.
+We are doing our rides in 1/3 or 1/2-mile laps around our pasture.
 Link to standings, Doctor Whooves, Major Milton, All.
 Daily screenshots from VTevis results page.

 Recent Posts